Tavnuh/compare-strings/README.md

 Optional argument `method` allows selection of alternative methods of calculation, such as the absolute Levenshtein distance - `method = lev_abs`, or the cosine distance (not yet released).

+CompareStrings by default stripes numeric and punctuation characters from the string before performing the calculation.

 The optional `email` argument takes 1 or 2 as values, and indicates to the function that either string (or series) 1 or 2 contain an email address.
 When